Je suis Charlie: Origin and meaning

 About one hour after the attack, an image of the slogan was posted to Twitter by Joachim Roncin, a French artist and music journalist for Stylist magazine.
 Roncin says he created the image because he lacked words.
 Roncin said the phrase came to him naturally, because he regularly spends time with his son looking at Où est Charlie? books (the French language version of Where's Wally?).

 The slogan is intended to evoke solidarity with the victims, as other similar phrases have done.
 Such "I am" and "We are" slogans "express sympathy, outrage, and horror by subsuming ourselves into victims' identities", wrote Amanda Hess of Slate.
 French media in particular noted its similarity to the phrase "Tonight, we are all Americans," ("Ce soir, nous sommes tous Américains") spoken on air by France 2 reporter Nicole Bacharan on the evening of 11 September 2001.
 The phrase was widely embraced, including being printed on the front page of French newspaper Le Monde the following day.
 Je suis Charlie has also been compared to another phrase of solidarity, "Ich bin ein Berliner" ("I am a Berliner"), a declaration by U.S. President John F. Kennedy on 26 June 1963, in West Berlin on the 15th anniversary of the Berlin blockade.

 Media also have drawn comparisons to the iconic "I'm Spartacus" scene in the film Spartacus (1960).
-The phrase is also similar to "Main hoon aam aadmi" (meaning "I am the common man"), a slogan used by the Aam Aadmi Party in India.